geodynamics/aspect/doc/sphinx/parameters/Initial_20temperature_20model.md

 &lsquo;polar box&rsquo;: An initial temperature field in which the temperature is perturbed slightly from an otherwise constant value equal to one.
 The perturbation is such that there are two poles on opposing corners of the box.

+&lsquo;prescribed temperature&rsquo;: This model fixes the initial temperature to the prescribed temperature outputs computed by the material model.
+This only works if the material model implements prescribed temperature outputs.

+&lsquo;random Gaussian perturbation&rsquo;: An initial temperature field in which the temperature is perturbed from a temperature of zero following a given number of Gaussian perturbations placed randomly throughout the model domain.
+The number, width, and maximum magnitude of the perturbations can be chosen as model parameters.
+This plugin is meant to be used in combination with another initial temperature model that determines the background temperature (such as the &rsquo;function&rsquo; or the &rsquo;adiabatic&rsquo; plugin) using the &rsquo;add&rsquo; operator to combine them.

 &lsquo;spherical gaussian perturbation&rsquo;: An initial temperature field in which the temperature is perturbed by a single Gaussian added to an otherwise spherically symmetric state.
 Additional parameters are read from the parameter file in subsection &rsquo;Spherical gaussian perturbation&rsquo;.

 &lsquo;spherical hexagonal perturbation&rsquo;: An initial temperature field in which the temperature is perturbed following an $N$-fold pattern in a specified direction from an otherwise spherically symmetric state.
 The class&rsquo;s name comes from previous versions when the only option was $N=6$.